Uninett/Argus/README.md

 * `GET` to `/notificationprofiles/<int:pk>/alerts/`: returns all alerts - both active and historic - filtered by one of the logged in user's notification profiles by pk

-* `/notificationprofiles/timeslotgroups/`:
+* `/notificationprofiles/timeslots/`:
-  * `GET`: returns the logged in user's time slot groups
+  * `GET`: returns the logged in user's time slots
-  * `POST`: creates and returns a time slot group which is then connected to the logged in user
+  * `POST`: creates and returns a time slot which is then connected to the logged in user
     <details>
     <summary>Body:</summary>

     ```
     {
         "name": "Weekdays",
-        "time_slots": [
+        "time_intervals": [
             {
                 "day": "MO",
                 "start": "08:00:00",